A Configuration Options

 the storage destination for five classes of data.
 By default, each storage

-, but you can configure any storage class for S3.
+class defaults to file, but you can configure any storage class for S3.

 ; /etc/rstudio-pm/rstudio-pm.gcfg